Dynamic stability of electric power grids: Tracking the interplay of the network structure, transmission losses and voltage dynamics: Modelling scale-independent network-based power grids

 \subsection{Third-order model for synchronous generators}

-The third-order model for synchronous machines, denoted as well as a one- or $q$-axis model, describes the transient dynamics of coupled synchronous machines \cite{Mach08,Sauer98}.
-It embodies the power- or rotor-angle $\delta(t)$, relative to the power-grid reference frame, the angular frequency $\omega(t) = \dot{\delta}(t)$, in a co-rotating reference frame, and the transient voltage $E_q(t)$, in the $q$-direction of a co-rotating frame of reference of each machine in the system.
+The third-order model for synchronous machines, denoted as well as a one- or $q$-axis model, describes the transient dynamics of coupled synchronous machines \cite{Krause2002,Sauer2017,Machowski2020}.
+It embodies the power- or rotor angle $\delta(t)$, relative to the power-grid reference frame, the angular frequency $\omega(t) = \dot{\delta}(t)$, in a co-rotating reference frame rotating with the reference frequency $\Omega$, and the transient voltage $E_q(t)$, in the $q$-direction of a co-rotating frame of reference of each machine in the system.
 It excludes sub-transient effects, i.e., higher-order effects, and assumes that the transient voltage $E_d$ in the $d$-direction of the co-rotating frame vanishes.

-Sub-transient effects play a small role, especially in the case of studying power grids in the vicinity of the steady state.
+Sub-transient effects play a small role, especially in the case of studying power grids in the vicinity of the steady state~\cite{Weckesser2013}.
 The truncation of the transient voltage $E_d$ in the $d$-axis is imposed out of necessity to have an analytically tractable model.
 Still, the resulting dynamical system is rather complex such that analytical results are scarce and mostly restricted to lossless power grids.
-Hence, the scope of the analysis here is two-fold: To present the details of tackling rotor-angle and voltage stability, whilst not shunning away from complex network topologies, including Ohmic losses.
+Hence, the scope of the analysis here is two-fold: To present the details of tackling rotor-angle and voltage stability, whilst not shunning away from complex network topologies and considering Ohmic losses explicitly.

-The equations of motion for one generator are given by \cite{Mach08},
+The equations of motion for one generator are given by~\cite{Machowski2020}

-where henceforth $E \equiv E_q$ denotes solely the voltage along the $q$-axis, and the dot the differentiation with respect to time. $P^{\text{m}}$ denotes the effective mechanical input power of the machine, $E^{f}$ the internal voltage or field flux, and $P^{\text{el}}$ denotes the electrical power out-flow.
+where henceforth $E \equiv E_q$ denotes solely the voltage along the $q$-axis, and the dot the differentiation with respect to time.
+Furthermore, $P^{\mathrm{}{m}}$ denotes the effective mechanical input power of the machine, $E^{f}$ the internal voltage or field flux, and $P^{\mathrm{el}}$ denotes the electrical power out-flow.
 The parameters $M$ and $D$ are the inertia and damping of the mechanical motion and $T$ the relaxation time of the transient voltage dynamics.
-The voltage dynamics further depend on the difference of the static $X$ and transient $X'$ reactances along the $d$-axis, where $X - X' > 0$ in general, and the current $I$ along $d$-axis.
+The voltage dynamics further depend on the difference of the static reactance $X$ and transient reactance $X'$ along the $d$-axis, where $X - X' > 0$ in general, and the current $I$ along $d$-axis.